lincolnloop/goodconf/README.rst

 ``GoodConf``
 ^^^^^^^^^^^^

-The ``GoodConf`` object can be initialized with the following keyword args:
+Your subclassed ``GoodConf`` object can be initialized with the following keyword args:

 * ``file_env_var`` The name of an environment variable which can be used for the name of the configuration file to load.